Garden Therapy at Wollaston Garden Club

 What is Garden Therapy*?

-Throughout Wollaston Garden Club's long history there had been many horticulture/design projects and activities that targeted groups in need.
-In the past members of the garden club's garden therapy committee visited veterans' hospitals and nursing homes with a horticulture planting project and/or bouquets and floral arrangements.
+Throughout Wollaston Garden Club's long history there have been many horticultural design projects and activities that have targeted groups in need.
+In the past, members of the Garden Therapy Committee have visited Veterans' Hospitals and senior communities with horticultural planting projects and floral design projects as well as providing those in need with floral bouquets/arrangements.

-* Three amaryllis bulbs, planters, and detailed planting instructions, were given to the activities coordinator at Abigail Adams Adult Day Center, in Weymouth, MA, by Pat A and were enjoyed during the winter months by both staff and clients.
-(2011)
+* Amaryllis bulbs, planters, and planting instructions were given to the Activities Coordinator at Abigail Adams Adult Day Center (Weymouth) and were enjoyed by both staff and seniors.
+(Winter 2011)

 If you have a garden therapy project ideas…